-52. (I) A supplier shall not in connection with the supply or Misleading or possible supply of goods or services to a consumer engage in a deceptive conduct that is misleading or deceptive or is likely to mislead or deceive.
+Misleading or deceptive conduct.
+51. (I) A supplier shall not in connection with the supply or possible supply of goods or services to a consumer engage in a conduct that is misleading or deceptive or is likely to mislead or deceive.

 Unfair conduct.
+52. (1) A supplier shall not, in connection with the supply or possible supply of goods or services to a consumer engage in conduct that is, in all the circumstances, unfair.
+Consumer Protection Act202033

-- 53. (1) A supplier shall not, in connection with the supply or possible supply of goods or services to a consumer engage in conduct that is, in all the circumstances, unfair. - (2) For the purpose of this section a supplier shall not be taken to engage in an unfair conduct if he institutes legal proceedings in relation to the supply or possible supply of goods or services. - (3) For the purpose of determining whether a person has contravened this subsection the High Court shall- - (a) not have regard for any circumstances that were not reasonably foreseeable at the time of the alleged contravention; and - (b) have regard to conduct engaged in, or circumstances existing, before the commencement of this section.
+(2) For the purpose of determining whether a person as contravened this subsection the High Court shall-

-Consideration by the High Court.
+- (a) not have regard for any circumstances that were not reasonably foreseeable at the time of the alleged contravention; and - (b) have regard to conduct engaged in, or circumstances existing, before the commencement of this section.

-- 54. Without in any way limiting the matters to which the High Court may have regard for the purpose of determining whether a supplier has contravened section 53 the High Court may have regard to- - (a) the relative strengths of the bargaining positions of the supplier and the consumer; - whether, as a result of conduct engaged in by the supplier, the consumer was required to comply with conditions that were not reasonably necessary for the protection of the legitimate interests of the supplier; - (c) whether the consumer was able to understand any documents relating to the supply or possible supply of the goods or services:
+53. Without in any way limiting the matters to which the High Consideration Court may have regard for the purpose of determining whether a by the High supplier has contravened section 53 the High Court may have regard to-

-- (d) whether any undue influence or pressure was exerted on, or any unfair tactics were used against, the consumer or a person acting on behalf of the consumer by the supplier or a person acting on behalf of the supplier in relation to the supply or possible supply of the goods or services; and - (e) the amount for which, and the circumstances under which, the consumer could have acquired identical or equivalent goods or services from a person other than the supplier. - 55.
-A supplier shall not use a term in a contract that the High Supplier not Court has declared to be unfair.
+- (a) the relative strengths of the bargaining positions of the supplier and the consumer; - (b) whether, as a result of conduct engaged in by the supplier, the consumer was required to comply with conditions that were not reasonably necessary for the protection of the legitimate interests of the supplier; - (c) whether the consumer was able to understand any documents relating to the supply or possible supply of the goods or services; - (d) whether any undue influence or pressure was exerted on, or any unfair tactics were used against, the consumer or a person acting on behalf of the consumer by the supplier or a person acting on behalf of the supplier in relation to the supply or possible supply of the goods or services; and